sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-integrate-scrypt-service.md

 There is an alternative for listening to contract events in a more secure and effective way.
 Just use our webhook service to push event data to your own backend service.

-#### Webhook Management
+##### Webhook Management

 First, you need to create a valid webhook in our service before trying to receive any event data.
-You can manage webhooks on the `webhooks` page of our console.
+You can manage webhooks on the `webhooks` page of our dashboard.

 ![](../../static/img/create-webhook.png)